luisguiserrano/Scy1505.github.io/_posts/math/2017-02-14-A_Monte_Carlo_simulation_to_find_Pi.md

 ---

 In this post, we explain what a Monte-Carlo simulation is and use the idea to approximate the value of $$\pi$$.
-This notes are intended for MATH 4991.
+This notes are intended for my students in MATH 4991.

 # The Monte-Carlo Simulation